oroinc/documentation/user/back-office/getting-started/information-management/export.rst

    The following screen opens.

    .. image:: /user/img/getting_started/records/export_1.png
+      :alt: Highlight the Export button on the record's details page

 2. Click **Export** on the top right.
 3. Once export is complete, you will receive an email to download the .csv file.